Does Florida Allow Domestication of LLC

 - provide the IRS with Form 8832 and indicate that your LLC has been domesticated

 - register with your new state's tax collection agency

 - pay sales tax in your new state (if your LLC is a service or retail sales company).

 If you need help with domestication of an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.

 What If Your State Doesn't Allow Domestication?

 If either your home state or the new state doesn't offer domestication, you can dissolve your old LLC and create a new one in your new state.

 You'll need a business attorney to help you because it can get complicated.
 The process involves things like liquidation, merging, and transferring membership interests from one LLC to another.